-Mary Murphy (60) of 12 Irishtown Heights, New Ross, entered a plea of guilty at the Dis-trict Court to an offence committed on May 18 last year.
+Mary Murphy (60) of 12 Irishtown Heights, New Ross, entered a plea of guilty at the District Court to an offence committed on May 18 last year.

-The court was told how Ms Murphy was found in an Opel which was parked on the N30 road at Bosheen in New Ross at 2.20 a.m. on the date in question.
+The court was told how Ms Murphy was found in an Opel which was parked on the N30 road at Bosheen in New Ross at 2.20 a.m. on the date approached the stationary vehicle.

-The lights were on and the engine was running when investigating Garda Sean O'Neill approached the stationary vehicle.
 He recalled in his evidence to the court that she woke up when he opened the door of the Opel.
 He produced roadside breath test apparatus but no reading was forthcoming because she sucked on the pipe instead of blowing.
 Questioned by defending solicitor Gerry Flynn, the garda accepted that Ms Murphy was pulled up that night about 600 metres from her home.
-He also agreed with Mr Flynn that she called to the barracks the next day to apologise for what had happened.
-The solicitor described the defendant as an absolutely decent woman, in full time employment some miles from the town of New Ross in a rural setting.